-It started in Brooklyn, New York and soon spread to US hipster-centric cities like San Francisco, Chicago and Seattle, and then started its virus-like spread across European cities like London, Berlin, Copenhagen and Vienna.
-By 2015 the man bun hairstyles has become a common sight in Asian cities like Tokyo, Osaka, Shanghai, Hong Kong and Mumbai.
+It started in Brooklyn, New York and soon spread to US hipster-centric cities like San Francisco, Chicago and Seattle.
+Then, it started its virus-like spread across European cities like London, Berlin, Copenhagen and Vienna.
+By 2015, the man bun hairstyle had become a common sight in Asian cities like Tokyo, Osaka, Shanghai, Hong Kong and Mumbai.

-A bun hairstyle can be placed anywhere on the head – back, top and even front.
-The placement can vary an inch or two, but don’t place the bun too low on the head or too forward
+A man bun can be placed anywhere on the head – back, top and even front.
+The placement can vary an inch or two, but don’t place the bun too low on the head or too forward.

 The only obstacle is the length of your hair, which means that you need to commit some of your time to grow the hair for the type of mens hairstyles that you want to get.
 If you previously wore a mens short hairstyles, now you have to change your mindset and maybe clothing too.

-Without enough hair length, there’s no man bun, so you must grow your hair as little as 6 inches in order to get at least semi bun.
+Without enough hair length, there’s no man bun hairstyle, so you must grow your hair as little as 6 inches in order to get at least a “semi bun”.

 There are a few types of man buns:

 The semi bun is also known as a topknot, and it is made up of only the hair on the top of the head tied into a single bun.
 It requires you to have 6-7 inches of hair length and undercut sides and back.
 You need 4 months to grow your hair to get your dream cool hairstyle – semi bun.

 A half bun is a half-finished bun with a tail hanging out of the bun, it is also known as a pony bun.
 The half bun is the best way to tie chin-length hair back when a full bun or semi bun isn’t an option.
 This is a very popular men’s haircut nowadays.
 You may like our post on the hottest haircuts for guys.